Ludwig-000/PythonGameAlpha/README.md

 3. (If step 2. doesnt work, try opening the project in Visual Studio.
 This might fix issues)

+4. also, you might have to install pygame idk.

 # About the project